 4. Dry with the above-mentioned methods and re-season.

-5. If your pot is rusted beyond repair, you may have to repeat this process a handful of times.
+5. If your pot is heavily rusted, you may have to repeat this process a handful of times.

 FAQs